yegor256/blog/_posts/2014/apr/2014-04-13-no-obligations-principle.md

 {% badge http://www.xdsd.org/images/logo.svg 100 http://www.xdsd.org %}

-It is a very common problem in project management &mdash; how to make team members more responsible and avoid [micro management](http://en.wikipedia.org/wiki/Micromanagement)?
+It is a very common problem in project management&mdash;how to make team members more responsible and avoid [micro management](http://en.wikipedia.org/wiki/Micromanagement)?